-The most common association with prison privatization is facility management.
-Facility management is when a company is contracted with a governmental agency to manage the daily operations of a jail, prison, or detention center.
-There is private facility management is at least eleven countries and, while the United States has the highest total number of people incarcerated in private facilities, Australia, New Zealand, and the UK have higher percentages of incarcerated people held in private facilities.
+The most common association with prison privatization is facility management - when a private company is contracted by a governmental agency to manage the daily operations of a jail, prison, or detention center.
+There are private prisons in at least eleven countries and, while the United States has the highest total number of people incarcerated in private facilities, Australia, New Zealand, and the U.K. have a higher proportion of their incarcerated population in private facilities.

 The main companies involved in this sector are:

 Broadspectrum, a subsidiary of Ferrovial SA, of Madrid, Spain (BME: FER)